uchechim/scotia-rentals/README.md

 # Scotia Rentals

-The purpose for this application is to create a safe envorionment for landlords and renters to interact with eachother.
+The purpose of this application is to create a safe envorionment for landlords and renters to interact with each other.
 By providing discreet user work flows, scotia rentals aims to provide a flawless user experience that accomodates all parties to their maximum potential.

 ## Description